nawa410/safety-challenge/README.md

 Safety-Challenge

-Given the telematics data, detect dangerous driving trips.
+Given the telematics data to detect dangerous driving trips.